oakstudios/mechanical-ragger/README.md

 ### Package

 `npm run build` in the root directory.
-To see the resulting module generated from the `src/` directory, check `dist/`.
+To see the resulting modules generated from the `src/` directory, check `dist/`.

 ### Docs